Probing symmetries of quantum many-body systems through gap ratio statistics: Summary, relation to previous works and perspectives

 \subsection{Relation to, and re-interpretation of previous results}

 We now relate our findings to others obtained in studies of spectral statistics in various contexts.
+Some attempts have been made to count the number of symmetries in chaotic systems \cite{santos2020speck,tekur2018symmetry,bhosale2019superposition}.
+In Appendix A, we provide a comparison between our results and the techniques proposed to detect symmetries in Ref.~\cite{santos2020speck}.
 Our results allow to indirectly discover symmetries in a many-body chaotic system, or to bypass them when they are too complex/costly to implement numerically.
 There have been several cases of unusual values of $P(r)$ or $\langle r \rangle$ reported in previous literature which our work directly elucidates.
 For instance, it applies to the spectral statistics of the Hamiltonian of the fractional quantum Hall effect when orbital inversion is not resolved in the numerics~\cite{Fremling_2018}.
 Our analysis also explains the results obtained on the 2d square lattice quantum Ising model~\cite{mondaini_eigenstate_2016} in momentum sectors ${\bf k}=(0,0)$ and ${\bf k}=(\pi,\pi)$ where not all symmetries were resolved.
 The value $P(r=0)\simeq 1.4$ strongly suggests an unresolved $\mathbb{Z}_2$ symmetry there.
-Our analysis also accounts for the results in the one-dimensional $t-t'-V$ clean fermionic model of \cite{cheng_many_2016} when the inversion symmetry-breaking field is small.
+Our analysis also accounts for the results in the one-dimensional $t-t'-V$ clean fermionic model of \cite{cheng_many_2016} when the inversion symmetry-breaking field is small, for spectral statistics of the Bose-Hubbard chain~\cite{pausch2020chaos} when the reflection around the center of the chain is not resolved, as well as of quasiperiodic tilings~\cite{roemer} when phase and parity symmetries are not considered.
 Another context where our work is relevant is the bosonic SYK model with two-body interactions~\cite{iyoda_effective_2018} where the gap ratio distribution (see Fig.~6 in \cite{iyoda_effective_2018}) appears to be close to $P_{m=2}^{\mathrm{GUE}}(r)$, suggesting a two-block GUE structure (for instance due to a particle-hole symmetry), instead of an integrability signature as originally suggested in \cite{iyoda_effective_2018}.
+For some values of the number of Majorana fermions, the bipartite SYK model introduced in Ref.~\cite{bSYK} displays the average gap ratio value $\langle r \rangle_{2}$ that we derive for the GOE ensemble.